Gaurav-2803/Notes/SQL/SQL Notes .md

 5. #### LIKE :

-   - SQL LIKE clause compares a value to similar values using wildcard operators, i.e. per cent sign ( % ) and the underscore operator ( \_ ).
+   - SQL LIKE clause compares a value to similar values using wildcard operators, i.e. percent sign ( % ) and the underscore operator ( \_ ).

      `SELECT columns from table_name where column_name LIKE 'condition';`